-Heating and hot water

-Repair category 2

-Notes The hot water system is of an older style.
-Staining is evident to the tank.
-A plumbing contractor can advise further.
+Heating and hot water Repair category 2 Notes It is unlikely the position of the oil tank will comply with current building regulations as it is adjacent to combustible materials.
 It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+Boilers and central heating systems should be tested and serviced by a Oftec registered engineer on an annual basis to ensure their safe and efficient operation.